siwa-p/Trends-in-International-Trades/README.md

 #### 1. Data Ingestion, Processing, and Transformation

-- **Containerized Environment**: All core data engineering tools (MinIO, Dremio, dbt, Prefect) are orchestrated for streamlined deployment and reproducibility.
+- **Containerized Environment**: All core data engineering tools (MinIO, Dremio, dbt, Prefect) are orchestrated in devcontainer for streamlined deployment and reproducibility.
 - **Data Ingestion**: Prefect orchestrates scheduled extraction of raw data from external APIs (U.S. Census, WITS).
 - **Raw Data Storage**: Ingested data is stored in MinIO as parquet files, forming the raw data lake.
-- **Data Processing & Transformation**: Dremio UI is uset to write raw data into iceberg tables, and dbt manages transformations through bronze, silver, and gold layers, ensuring clean, reliable, and analytics-ready tables.
+- **Data Processing & Transformation**: Dremio UI is used as a distributed analytics engine to write raw data into iceberg tables, partition and bucket, create reflections, and DBT-Dremio manages transformations through bronze, silver, and gold layers, ensuring clean, reliable, and analytics-ready tables.

 #### 2. API and Dashboard

 - **RESTful API**: FastAPI serves as the backend, providing flexible access to processed trade data and analytics.
-- **Dashboard Visualization**: Superset or Streamlit connects to gold tables, enabling interactive dashboards for stakeholders to explore trade insights.
+- **Dashboard Visualization**: Streamlit connects to staged tables, enabling interactive dashboards for stakeholders to explore trade insights.